Seeding with Costly Network Information: Approximation guarantees with bounded edge queries

+In this section, we present an algorithm to perform edge queries by probing the extended neighborhood of a random subsample of the network nodes (Algorithm~\ref{alg:probe}: PROBE), as well as an algorithm to output an approximate seed set, given the outcome of the edge queries (Algorithm~\ref{alg:seed}: SEED).
+The main idea of the PROBE algorithm is to simulate multiple independent cascades starting from a set of random initial nodes; by querying each node about its neighbors and repeating the same for the revealed neighbors, neighbors of neighbors, etc. The SEED algorithm takes in the output of the PROBE algorithm and chooses seeds that are connected to the most initial nodes along the queried edges.
 In Figure~\ref{fig:edge_queries}, we depict an example of three cascades that are obtained through edge queries.
 Consider the node that is marked in black.
-The connected component of the marked node has three initial nodes in \ref{fig:edge_queries}(\subref{fig:edge_query_red}), two initial nodes in \ref{fig:edge_queries}(\subref{fig:edge_query_orange}), and one initial node in \ref{fig:edge_queries}(\subref{fig:edge_query_blue}).
-The value of each connected component is the number of initial nodes in that component.
-The total value of the marked node is $1+2+3=6$, which is computed by adding the values of all of the components containing that node.
-To prevent overlap with already chosen seeds, we set the value of a connected component to zero if one of its nodes is chosen as a seed.
-Using these valuations, we can approximate the greedy algorithm by adding the most valuable node to the seed set.
+Its queried connected component has three initial nodes in \ref{fig:edge_queries}(\subref{fig:edge_query_red}), two initial nodes in \ref{fig:edge_queries}(\subref{fig:edge_query_orange}), and one initial node in \ref{fig:edge_queries}(\subref{fig:edge_query_blue}).
+The value of each connected component is the number of initial nodes in that component and adding them gives the total value of the marked node: $1+2+3=6$.
+To prevent overlap with already chosen seeds, we set the value of a connected component to zero once one of its nodes is seeded.
+Using these valuations, the SEED algorithm approximates the greedy algorithm by sequentially adding the most valuable candidates to the seed set and updating the value of the connected components.